mlab817/faqs/src/damages-to-agriculture-and-fisheries/how-much-is-the-damage-and-losses-incurred-by-the-agriculture-and-fisheries-sector-due-to-natural-di.md

 ---
  title: How much is the damage and losses incurred by the Agriculture and Fisheries sector due to natural disasters for the last six years (2015-present)?

-tags: ["much","damage","losses","incurred","agriculture","fisheries","sector","natural","disasters","last","six","years","present"]

  ---

-### Damages to Agriculture and Fisheries
+## Damages to Agriculture and Fisheries

-## How much is the damage and losses incurred by the Agriculture and Fisheries sector due to natural disasters for the last six years (2015-present)?
+# How much is the damage and losses incurred by the Agriculture and Fisheries sector due to natural disasters for the last six years (2015-present)?

  - From 2015, the damage and losses to the agri-fisheries sector in terms of production was 8.36 million MT, equivalent to PhP 147.39 billion.